Eczbek/xieite/docs/macros/COMPILER_TYPE.md

 <br/>

 Macros for identifying the current compiler type.
+See header file for definitions.